The basic formula for quality, nightly sleep.

-By contrast, eating late in the day does the opposite — and lowers melatonin at night.
+By contrast, eating late in the day sends the wrong signals about the time of day — and lowers melatonin at night.

 Move All Day Long

-Move in various natural ways all day rather than being sedentary most of the day.
+Move naturally in varied ways all day rather than being sedentary most of the day and piling all your movement into a single workout session.
 This further connects your brain to the natural circadian rhythm.

 Movement Burns Up Glutamate